 Cinco de Mayo, or the fifth of May, is a holiday that celebrates the date of the Mexican army’s 1862 victory over France at the Battle of Puebla during the Franco-Mexican War.
-Cinco de Mayo 2018 occurs on Saturday, May 5.
-A relatively minor holiday in Mexico, in the United States Cinco de Mayo has evolved into a commemoration of Mexican culture and heritage, particularly in areas with large Mexican-American populations.
+The day, which falls on Sunday, May 5 in 2019, is also known as Battle of Puebla Day.
+While it is a relatively minor holiday in Mexico, in the United States, Cinco de Mayo has evolved into a commemoration of Mexican culture and heritage, particularly in areas with large Mexican-American populations.

 In 1861, Benito Juárez—a lawyer and member of the indigenous Zapotec tribe—was elected president of Mexico.
 At the time, the country was in financial ruin after years of internal strife, and the new president was forced to default on debt payments to European governments.

 In response, France, Britain and Spain sent naval forces to Veracruz, Mexico, demanding repayment.
 Britain and Spain negotiated with Mexico and withdrew their forces.

 France, however, ruled by Napoleon III, decided to use the opportunity to carve an empire out of Mexican territory.
 Late in 1861, a well-armed French fleet stormed Veracruz, landing a large force of troops and driving President Juárez and his government into retreat.